 - Lodge your tax return through the ATO

 Lodge online via the myTax portal.
 If online isn’t your jam, a paper tax form is another option.

 A quick Google search will present you with an array of accountants to choose from.
 If you’re not sure how to find the right accountant for you, comparison sites like Canstar Blue have compared tax agents based on criteria like ease of application to value for money.

 - Book an appointment with your local registered tax agent

 If you prefer to do things face-to-face, meet with a registered tax agent who’ll prepare and lodge a tax return on your behalf.

 Talk to the experts

-Still not sure where to start?
-That’s ok you can always talk to the experts and get the help you need to make the process as easy as possible.
-Speak to the ATO, or your registered tax agent to help get you started.
+Still not quite sure where to start?
+That’s okay, you can always talk to the experts and get the help you need to make the process as easy as possible.
+Speak to the ATO, or your registered tax agent to help get you on your way.

 Wishing you a happy 2021 tax time.